Skip to main content

 • Click on Settings.

 • In the Project Actions section on the right, click on Override organization's Machine Translation settings.
-A modal will open where you can edit your Machine Translation settings.
+A modal window will open allowing you to edit your Machine Translation settings.

 MT-mode2.png#asset:5916